anderkve/FYS3150/book/using_git/using_git.md

 line summarizing the change, followed by a blank line and then a more thorough description.
-The text up to the first blank line in a commit message is treated as the commit title, and that title is used throughout Git.
+The text up to the first blank line in a commit message is treated as the commit title, and that title is used throughout git.

 ## Git tracks content, not files

-Many revision control systems provide an aadddd command that tells the system to start tracking changes to a new file.
-Git's aadddd command does something simpler and more powerful: `git add` is used both for new and newly modified files, and in both cases it takes a snapshot of the given files and stages that content in the index, ready for inclusion
+Many revision control systems provide an **add** command that tells the system to start tracking changes to a new file.
+Git's **add** command does something simpler and more powerful: `git add` is used both for new and newly modified files, and in both cases it takes a snapshot of the given files and stages that content in the index, ready for inclusion